grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### host

 Default is `localhost:25`.
-Only 465 port is supported for the smtp proxy server with TLS port enabled.
+Port 465 is only supported for the SMTP proxy server with the TLS port enabled.

 ### user